Arthritis: What Does It Actually Mean?

 Ok, now let’s level up a bit.

 What isn’t shown in the above drawing is that the ends of the two adjoining bones are covered in a very smooth, soft cap made of a tissue called cartilage (shown now in pink below).
 Imagine a smooth surface like the cue ball in a game of billiards, but made of soft cushioned tissue like your ear or nose.
-This absolutely flawless surface, along with the lubricating joint fluid, enables smooth, gliding, pain-free motion of your joint.
+This absolutely flawless surface, along with the lubricating joint fluid that circulates between bones, enables smooth, gliding, pain-free motion of your joint.

 Pink: Smooth, soft cartilage within a normal joint